This page shows the key points at a glance from the framework agreement:

 - a national framework on buying and selling leave.

-- Unsocial hours payments while off sick to be paid only to those earning at or below £18,160.
+- Unsocial hours payments while off sick to be paid only to existing staff earning at or below £18,160.

 - Unsocial hours percentage rates for Band 1 – 3 to be adjusted in line with increases to basic pay.